Hellenic Railways Organisation: Patras – Lechaina – Pyrgos – Olympia

 The line Patras–Kato Achaia–Lechaina–Amaliada–Pyrgos–Olympia is about 150 km long and runs through the prefectures of Achaia and Ilia.
-The train runs to the east of Akti Dymaion and alongside the Gulf of Patras between the old and the new highways as far as Kato Achaia, where it passes along the bed of the ravine, 4 km from GR-9/E55 to Lappa.
+The train runs to the east of Akti Dymaion and alongside the Gulf of Patras between the old and the new highways as far as Kato Achaia, where it passes along the bed of the ravine, 4 km from the EO9/E55 to Lappa.
 The route then runs to the north of forested land, passing into Nea Manolada, then west of the highway to Lechaina.
 There used to be a junction with the Kavasila–Kyllini/Loutra Kyllinis branch line here, but this branch has since been abandoned.
 The line continues southwest to Kardamas and then into Douneika, moving away from the hills before reaching Pyrgos.
 It passes Pyrgos to the north, shortly branching left to the south west, leaving the main line for Kyparissia and Kalamata.
 The track runs into the hills, passing through Varvasena and then into the terminus at Olympia.